 Vague Items Do Not Engage The Brain

 The gratitude effect works through specific recall.
 Writing "I am grateful for my family" does not activate the neural circuits associated with the actual experiences that make family meaningful.
 Writing "I am grateful for the way my son climbed into my lap during the movie tonight" does.
 The specificity is not optional.
 It is the mechanism.
+Generic gratitude is a checkbox; specific gratitude is the practice.

 Repetition Without Variation